NievasGustavo/Manager-Task/README.md

 ## Usage 📚

-To use the system, the following steps must be followed:
+To use Task Tracker CLI, the following steps must be followed:

 1. Open a terminal and navigate to the folder where the `tasktracker.py` file is located.
 2. Execute the command `python tasktracker.py`.